-Business/Industry Track (BI)

-Government/Non-Profit Track (GN)

-The Professional Science Master’s in Bioinformatics requires 24 credits of graduate-level coursework, 6 credits of internship and 12 credits of PSM PLUS coursework, totaling 42 credits.
-The 24 credits of coursework must include 15 credits in the Bioinformatics & Computational Biology Core courses and 3 credits in the Ethics Core courses.
+The Professional Science Master’s in Bioinformatics requires 19 credits of graduate-level coursework, 6 credits of internship and 12 credits of PSM PLUS coursework, totaling 37 credits.
+The 24 credits of coursework must include 15 credits in the Bioinformatics & Computational Biology Core courses, 3 credits in the Ethics Core courses, and 1 credit Seminar .